-In reality, this announcement was, at best, premature.
+However, the stage line announcement was, at best, premature.
 Of course, emigrants on the Oregon Trail did get wagons across Idaho and then the Blue Mountains in Oregon.
-However, the trip took a horrific toll on their draft animals, and the bones of dead oxen littered the trail.
-No transport company could afford to lose stock at the rates experienced by the emigrants.
+However, the trip took a horrific toll on their draft animals.
+Even freighters, who knew the road and its dangers, lost stock.

 Hailey and his partner, William Ish, ran a profitable passenger operation through the summer, although they did have to reduce their fare as competitors appeared.
 And, he said, “By September, the travel to the Basin was almost over for the season, so we engaged in packing.”